collierrgbsitisfise/aws_developer_exam_notes/README.md

 For example with our user table GSI: Partition Key - email address, Sort Key - last log-in date.

 <img src="https://secureservercdn.net/160.153.137.15/3d9.249.myftpupload.com/wp-content/uploads/2017/03/DynamoDB-Secondary-Indexes-GSI-vs-LSI.png">

+## Query and Scan

+**Query** - find items in a table based on the Primary Key attribute and distinct value to search for.

+By default a Query returns all the attributes for the items but you can use the **ProjectionExpression** parameter if you want the query to only return the specific attributes you want.

+Results are always sorted by Sort Key.Numeric order -by default in ascending.
+ASCII character code value.
+You can reverse the order by setting the **ScanIndexForward** parameter.

+By default Queries are Eventualy Consistent.You need to explicitly set the query to be Strong Consistent.

+**Scan** operation examines every item in the table.
+By default returns all attribute.
+Use **ProjectionExpression** parameter to refine the scan to only return the attributes you want.